How to Check the V5C Before Buying a Used Motorhome

 Does the V5C prove I own the motorhome?

-No. The V5C only identifies the 'Registered Keeper' responsible for the vehicle's taxation and use.
+No. The DVLA states the V5C only identifies the 'Registered Keeper' responsible for the vehicle's taxation and use.
 Ownership is proven by a bill of sale or invoice.
 Ensure your receipt includes the VIN, the final price, the date, and the seller's full details.
-For high-value purchases, ensure the funds are transferred to an account matching the keeper's name.

 What if the 'Number of Seats' is incorrect?

 This is a frequent error in bespoke conversions.
 If the V5C states '2' seats in field [S.1] but the vehicle has '4' belted travel seats, you must notify the DVLA.
-Insurers generally only provide cover for the number of passengers specified on the V5C, and carrying more could lead to prosecution.
-Check our guide to motorhome weights and licences for more on passenger safety.
+Discrepancies in vehicle details should be updated by applying to the DVLA by post.

 Is the 'Revenue Weight' the same as the MAM?

 Usually, yes.
-However, for vehicles over 3,500kg, the Revenue Weight is used by the DVLA to determine the tax class (Private Heavy Goods Vehicle).
-Always ensure this matches the physical weight plate to avoid taxation issues or being fined for being overweight.
-You can find more details on Campervan Models and their specific weight requirements in our hub.
+The Revenue Weight is used by the DVLA to determine the tax class.
+Always ensure this matches the physical weight plate to avoid taxation issues or registration errors.

 Related Tools